Best Car Insurance in Pennsylvania

 Allstate is a particularly good car insurance company for drivers in California with a clean driving record.
 If you have no at-fault accidents, speeding tickets, or other incidents on your record, then you could save a significant amount by switching to Allstate in Pennsylvania.
 Expect to pay around $1,691 for Allstate car insurance in Pennsylvania, on average.

 The Commonwealth of Pennsylvania requires drivers to purchase and maintain car insurance to legally drive in the state.
 Pennsylvania requires drivers to buy medical benefits, bodily injury liability, and property damage liability coverage:

 $5,000 of medical benefits coverage.
-This coverage pays the medical bills for you and others covered by your policy, regardless of fault, if there are any injuries resulting from an accident.
+Pennsylvania is a no-fault state.
+This means that regardless of fault, whenever you’re in an accident, you will make a claim through your own insurance.
+In no-fault states, your insurer must pay for things like medical bills, lost wages, and other expenses.
+Medical benefits coverage pays the medical bills for you and others covered by your policy, regardless of fault, if there are any injuries resulting from an accident.
 You must maintain a minimum of $5,000 in coverage, although all insurers offer higher limits.

 $15,000 to $30,000 of bodily injury liability coverage.
 Drivers must maintain a minimum of $15,000 of bodily injury liability coverage per person and $30,000 per accident (expressed as a 15/30 policy).
-Bodily injury liability insurance covers medical bills, lost wages, and other expenses incurred by other drivers or people as a result of your actions (say, if you cause an at-fault accident in Pennsylvania).
+Bodily injury liability insurance covers medical bills, lost wages, and other expenses incurred by other drivers or people due to your actions (say, if you cause an at-fault accident in Pennsylvania).

 $5,000 of property damage liability.
 Drivers must maintain a minimum of $5,000 of property damage liability coverage to cover the cost of vehicle repairs and property damage repairs after an at-fault accident.